FindMySchool LogoFindMySchool

 The staff culture emphasises inclusive support.
 The school employs a large team of highly skilled support staff including a dedicated School Counsellor, Learning Support specialists, Student Support Workers, and an Attendance Officer.
 External services link seamlessly with internal provision.
 Teachers demonstrate strong subject knowledge; relationships between staff and students are warm but appropriately boundaried.
 Despite the school serving a disadvantaged community, 47% of pupils qualify for free school meals, and 25% have identified special educational needs, the ethos is one of professional optimism rather than deficit-focused concern.

-King James achieved an Attainment 8 score of 41.6 in 2024, which represents solid performance relative to its student cohort.
-The school ranks 3,142nd in England for GCSE outcomes, placing it in the lower 40% of schools in England However, this ranking alone misses crucial context.
+King James achieved an Attainment 8 score of 43.9 in the 2024-25 / 2025 dataset, which represents solid performance relative to its student cohort.
+The school ranks 3,081st out of 3,895 schools in England for GCSE academic outcomes.
+However, this ranking alone misses crucial context.
 The Progress 8 score of -0.21 indicates that pupils make slightly below-average progress from their Key Stage 2 starting points when compared in England.
 This matters because it reflects the reality of the student intake: this comprehensive serves a community with high disadvantage indicators, and any measure of school effectiveness must account for that reality.

 The English Baccalaureate (EBacc) remains an area of focused development.
-Only 3% of pupils achieved grade 5 or above across the EBacc qualifications in 2024, well below the England average of 41% of pupils entering EBacc.
+In the 2024-25 / 2025 dataset, 5.6% of pupils achieved grade 5 or above across the EBacc qualifications, while 22.4% entered the full EBacc.
 The school has actively strengthened modern foreign languages teaching in response.
 Around a quarter of Year 10 pupils now study GCSE French or Spanish, a substantial increase on previous years, and leaders are systematically working to increase the proportion of pupils taking the full range of EBacc qualifications.

 Reading is a high priority across Key Stage 3 and into GCSE years.
 Pupils identified as needing reading support receive quick intervention.
 A structured range of evidence-based approaches builds fluency and confidence.
 For the weakest readers, daily intensive sessions provide focused phonics and vocabulary work.
 This systematic approach to literacy is reflected in the fact that reading is not taught as a discrete subject but woven through all curriculum areas.

 The sixth form presents a markedly different picture.
-At A-level, the school achieved 60% A*-B grades in 2024, with A* grades at 6% and A grades at 13%.
-These figures place the school in the middle 35% of schools in England for A-level results, with an England rank of 923.
-More significantly, the school ranks 1st among Bishop Auckland secondary schools for A-level outcomes, a consistent position held across recent years.
-The broad curriculum offers 26 A-level subjects plus vocational qualifications, providing genuine flexibility for the 30% of leavers who continue to university-level study.
+At A-level, the school achieved 50% A*-B grades in 2025, with A* grades at 0% and A grades at 10%.
+These figures place the school 1,598th out of 2,549 providers in England for A-level academic outcomes, with an overall sixth-form ranking of 1,559th.
+Locally, the sixth form ranks 2nd in Bishop Auckland.
+The broad academic and vocational curriculum provides genuine flexibility for students considering different post-16 routes.

 Students in the sixth form report wide satisfaction with the breadth of qualifications available.
 The school deliberately maintains academic and vocational pathways, recognizing that university is not the appropriate destination for all students.
 Significant numbers progress to employment, apprenticeships, or further education colleges.
 This reflective approach to post-16 provision, combined with strong career guidance beginning in Year 9, means most students make considered choices about their futures rather than defaulting to A-level study.